tudelft3d/geoflow-nodes/README.md

 1. GDAL [requires version 2.3+]
 1. Boost [tested with version 1.68]

+Windows 10 instructions on how to install these dependencies as well as cmake (the build system) can be found on (this wiki)[https://github.com/tudelft3d/3dfier/wiki/Building-on-Windows-10], see sections 1 and 2.

 The build system will try to automatically detect these dependencies and build only the geoflow nodes whose dependencies have been found.

 To build checkout the submodules and run cmake/make: